 Overall, I found the east side of the island of Brac to be less crowded and even more stunning in terms of natural beauty.
 While lacking the appeal of a bigger beach, all those picturesque coves surrounded by pine forests are little pieces of paradise.
 I’m so glad we missed that ferry!

-Valuable Tips When Visiting Brac Island
+Useful Travel Tips When Visiting Brac Island

 - In high season, go to the ferry port at least 1h30 before the departure